 MSc Education (Inclusive Education)

-This programme focuses on Inclusive Education.
-It explores and critiques barriers in society that prevent disabled people's (and individuals with labels of 'special' educational needs) inclusion and participation as individuals with rights to citizenship.
+This pathway focuses on inclusive education.
+It explores and critiques barriers in society that prevent the inclusion and participation of disabled people (and those with labels of 'special' educational needs) as individuals with rights to citizenship.
 It rejects charity and individual deficit model interpretations that have - and continue to - place disabled people as in need of charity, cure, treatment and care.
-The programme draws upon the lived experiences of disabled people, their self-organisation, user-led campaigns for justice and equality in education.
+The programme draws upon the lived experiences of disabled people, their self-organisation, user-led campaigns for justice, and equality in education.

 The programme introduces a fundamental conceptual shift in understanding the purpose and function of education, asking questions about who it benefits and who it excludes.
 Alongside raising questions about the discrimination and exclusion of disabled people from mainstream society, it explores their active participation in education, further and higher education.
 It critiques the use and notion of 'special' with reference to the shifting educational terminology in contemporary society.
 It discusses the place of personal experience with reference to the intersectionality between age, gender, 'race', religion, sexuality and social class, and takes a cross-cultural perspective.
 It draws upon (critical) disability studies within education and is supported by current research, practice and theory.
 It also explores the policy and legislative context and provides an international perspective, particularly highlighting the issue of human rights.